 Shock, horror!
 Free?
 Won’t people just get the free stuff and never buy from me?
 No!
 Because sharing your knowledge gives people a reason to trust you.
 Once they develop that trust, they will grow to value your expertise and will become a customer.

 I know you’re wondering if I practice what I preach.
 Well, the answer is yes!
-If you want to put together an offer for Small Business Saturday, I tell you how in my free eBook.
+If you want to put together an offer for Small Business Saturday, I tell you how in my eBook.

 Here are some ideas for you to try: